Snowstorms complicate hopes for Rideau Canal skating season | CBC News

 Kenny and his students are looking at ways to conquer the snow through technology.
 They developed a snowblower robot that can venture onto the snow when it's too thin for humans.

-In the future, they're considering fitting the robot out with ground penetrating radar that could measure ice thickness at the same time.
+In the future, they're considering fitting the robot with radar that could measure ice thickness at the same time.

 "As climate change continues, if we see more frequent mixtures of snow and rain events, then that will guide us toward different adaptation strategies than if we have a lower emissions scenario," said Kenny.